What Parents Need to Know About Bullying

 Talk to your children about the effects of bullying.

 So what do we do?
 First, we may not be 100% right as bullying can be subjective.
 Second, we must accept the possibility of it happening and have a plan for how to deal with it.
-In my opinion, the best way to deal with bullying issues are to talk about them with your children.
+In my opinion, the best way to deal with bullying issues is to talk about them with your children.
 Help them recognize the impact of their actions on others and put themselves in the other person’s shoes.
 The more we talk and educate ourselves and our children about what is happening in their lives, the better we will be able to address these and other issues that will come up.

 What resources are available?